tom-seddon/beeblink/docs/tools.md

   the imager.
 This is a BeebLink bug: https://github.com/tom-seddon/beeblink/issues/42

-- used tracks mode isn't actually supported with Opus DDOS/Challenger (yet?), and the whole disk is always read or written
+- used areas mode isn't actually supported with Opus DDOS/Challenger (yet?), and the whole disk is always read or written

-- 62-file single-density Watford DFS disks aren't specifically supported, but if you treat them as a DFS disk and read/write all tracks then it might work!
+- 62-file single-density Watford DFS disks aren't specifically supported, but if you treat them as a DFS disk and read/write the whole disk it might work!

+- The used areas option writes whole tracks on DFS and 4 KB chunks on ADFS.
+It always reads or writes the whole area even if only part of it is used - so the disk image can end up with actually unused data in it.
+This mode is intended as a timesaving measure, not a way of creating a perfectly tidy disk image

 ## Speed Test